hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql_flexible_server.html.markdown

 ---

+A `default_retention_rule` block supports the following:

+* `life_cycle` - (Required) A `life_cycle` block as defined below.
+Changing this forces a new resource to be created.

+---

 A `retention_rule` block supports the following:

 * `name` - (Required) The name which should be used for this retention rule.
 Changing this forces a new resource to be created.

-* `duration` - (Required) Duration after which the backup is deleted.
-It should follow `ISO 8601` duration format.
-Changing this forces a new resource to be created.

 * `criteria` - (Required) A `criteria` block as defined below.
 Changing this forces a new resource to be created.

+* `life_cycle` - (Required) A `life_cycle` block as defined below.
+Changing this forces a new resource to be created.

 * `priority` - (Required) Specifies the priority of the rule.
 The priority number must be unique for each rule.
 The lower the priority number, the higher the priority of the rule.
+Changing this forces a new resource to be created.

+---

+A `life_cycle` block supports the following:

+* `data_store_type` - (Required) The type of data store.
+The only possible value is `VaultStore`.
+Changing this forces a new resource to be created.

+* `duration` - (Required) The retention duration up to which the backups are to be retained in the data stores.
+It should follow `ISO 8601` duration format.
 Changing this forces a new resource to be created.

 ---